dan-leo/masters/thesis/v8/thesis.md

 | LoRaWAN SF12 | \checkmark                      | $\times$ |                                 | $\times$ |
 | SigFox       | \checkmark                      | \checkmark  |                                 |            |

 The competitive nature of LPWANs, IoT demand, various use cases and expansion into other territories will ensure that various wireless technologies will continue to grow and increase network coverage.
 Selected uptake of LPWANs is expected in specific use cases due to the uniqueness of each technology.
 Despite this, NB-IoT outperforms SigFox and LoRaWAN in UL/DL throughput, scalability, MCL range and FoTA updates and is only superseded by LoRaWAN in battery life for SF7.
-Durand suggests that if the RRC-idle phase could be reduced, it could develop a minimal power consumption comparable to SigFox and LoRaWAN [@Durand2019], and this is possible true using Release Assistance in \S\ref{#release_a}.
+Durand suggests that if the RRC-idle phase could be reduced, it could develop a minimal power consumption comparable to SigFox and LoRaWAN [@Durand2019], and this is possibly true using Release Assistance in \S\ref{release_assistance}.
 By finding ways to increase battery life, it may just be the 'silver bullet' for all IoT use cases.

 In places requiring deep indoor penetration with 30 dBm path loss, NB-IoT performs well with 8\% outage, while SigFox, LoRaWAN, GPRS are unable to cover 13\%, 20\% and 60\% of locations, respectively, in a 7800 km\textsuperscript{2} area simulated by Lauridsen [@Lauridsen2017].
 NB-IoT's mean energy values are similar to LoRaWAN devices transmitting in SF12 configuration.
 However, best case results (in 5th percentile) are comparable to LoRaWAN in SF8.
 NB-IoT has peak transmission at 220 mA, whilst LoRaWAN at 40 mA [@Martinez2019].
 Although LoRaWAN has the predictable chirp spread spectrum (CSS) modulated signal, NB-IoT only uses this peak power in it's initial physical random access channel (PRACH) [@Durand2019].
 This shows that with further investigation into the variation, NB-IoT can certainly be on par with LoRaWAN in terms of energy consumption.
 Nevertheless, NB-IoT does guarantee packet delivery if within range while LoRaWAN has a variable packet delivery ratio (PDR).
 The mean achievable lifespan for NB-IoT is on the order of 2.5 years, depending on datagram size.
 Nevertheless, the transmission of larger datagram payloads (up to 512 bytes) had almost no impact on NB-IoT [@Martinez2019].
 Finally, simple periodic-reporting applications can model the average power approximately by Eq. \ref{eq:avgpower}: